What’s stopping you from moving your money overseas?

 Your second citizenship, second passport, and emergency funds provide you with an escape plan.
 Hopefully, you won’t ever have to use this escape hatch, but it’s better to be prepared in advance for any kind of terrible situation.

-If you invest in the countries that we talk about – that my team has researched and that I have personally traveled to and invested in – you’re generally not going to have an issue.
+If you invest in the countries that we talk about – that our team has researched and our founder Andrew Henderson personally traveled to and invested in – you’re generally not going to have an issue.

 Wherever you go, have a strategy when you’re going in.